FoalTS/foal/docs/authentication-and-access-control/session-tokens.md

 - **read**: Read a session from its ID.

     Return `undefined` if the session does not exist or has expired.

-- **extendLifeTime**: Extend the lifetime of a session from its ID.
-The duration is the inactivity timeout.

-    If the session does not exist, the method does not throw an error.

 - **clear**: Clear all sessions.